vkbo/funWithFortran/README.md

 The SHA-256 module implements the 256 bit SHA-2 digest algorithm in Fortran 2008.
 It probably only works on little endian machines.

+The bash script `buildCmd.sh` will build a command line executable `sha256cmd` that will compute the hash of a string taken as an argument.
 The bash script `buildNTest.sh` will build a small test executable and run 4 test hashes.
 The bash script `buildNPerfTest.sh` will build a small test executable and run the lorem ipsum digest 1 million times.
 This takes about 3 seconds on my Intel i7-7700K CPU.